RubenPonce/Delete-Your-Youtube-Comments/README.md

   1. Copy scriptSetup.js
   2. Open your [comment history](https://www.youtube.com/feed/history/comment_history)
   3. Paste the code into your Google Chrome Dev Tools console on the comment history page
+  4. You may have to manually delete them once before refreshing the page and running the script again.
-  4. Sit back as your comments dissolve into thin air!
+  5. Sit back as your comments dissolve into thin air!

 ### working as of Jan 23rd 2023.
 ### Contributing